felixreichenbach/teleop-react/README.md

 npm install
 ```

-The connection hostname and secret fields can be pre-filled from a `.env` file in the `teleop-react` directory.
+The connection hostname and secret fields can be pre-filled from a `.env` file in the `viam-hmi` directory.
 You have to set these before running npm start.

 ```ini
 # teleop-react/.env